MPJansen/machine-learning/FastAIMooc.md

 1. Use data augmentation
 1. Use architectures that generalize well
 1. Add regularization
+  1. Add some norm of weights to loss function
 1. Reduce architecture complexity.

+#NLP
+1. Word vectors, embeddings on words
+1. Tokenization matters (. 's etc.)

 #Random
 * Asking people about their behaviour is crap compared to looking at their behaviour